molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 ^^^^^^^^^^^^^^^

-The *Smallest Set of Smallest Rings (SSSR)* of a molecular graph is a so-called *Minimal Cycle Basis* whose knowledge is a prerequisite for a wide variety of cheminfornatics algorithms (more information on this matter can be found `here <https://depth-first.com/articles/2020/08/31/a-smallest-set-of-smallest-rings/>`_).
+The *Smallest Set of Smallest Rings (SSSR)* of a molecular graph is a so-called *Minimal Cycle Basis* whose knowledge is a prerequisite for a wide variety of cheminformatics algorithms (more information on this matter can be found `here <https://depth-first.com/articles/2020/08/31/a-smallest-set-of-smallest-rings/>`__).
 Cycles of a molecular graph can be considered as simple substructures each comprising a distinct subset of the overall atoms and bonds.
-For this reason, the *CDPL* uses memory-efficient `Chem.Fragment`_ instances to specify the `Chem.Atom`_ and `Chem.Bond`_ instances that constitute a cycle and ring sets (like the SSSR) are represented by `Chem.FragmentList`_ instances which store light-weight pointers to the
+For this reason, the *CDPL* uses memory-efficient `Chem.Fragment`_ instances to specify the `Chem.Atom`_ and `Chem.Bond`_ instances that constitute a cycle and ring sets (like the SSSR) get represented by corresponding `Chem.FragmentList`_ instances.
-`Chem.Fragment`_ instances describing the cycles.
-For the perception of the SSSR of a molecular graph the `CDPL.Chem`_ package provides the function `Chem.perceiveSSSR()`_ which expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for information) as second argument.
+For the perception of the SSSR of a molecular graph the `CDPL.Chem`_ package provides the function `Chem.perceiveSSSR()`_.
+The function expects the `Chem.MolecularGraph`_ instance as first argument and the value of the  *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for information) as second argument.
 The perceived SSSR gets stored as value (of type `Chem.FragmentList`_) of the property `Chem.MolecularGraphProperty.SSSR`_ for later use.

 Example: Perception of the SSSR of Morphine